SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 Get VirtualBox [here](https://www.virtualbox.org/wiki/Downloads) or VMWare Player [here](https://my.vmware.com/en/web/vmware/free#desktop_end_user_computing/vmware_workstation_player/12_0) or, if you're running Linux, your package manager.

+To complete this workshop you will either need to boot you laptop from the live DVD or install one of the virualisation applications and run the ISO or VMDK as a virutal machine.
+You'll need to be able to access the internet and also your USB ports.
+If you could test this before the workshop it would help make the experience a good one for all.

 ***

 **Step 1: View the data in QGIS**

+Boot into OSGeo Live or start your virtual machine.

 Open QGIS (Start > Geospatial > Desktop GIS > QGIS) or look in the Desktop GIS folder on the desktop.

 ![Open QGIS](/images/1_qgisdesktop.jpg)

-Browse to data folder
+Browse to the data folder holding the `sotn_road` and `sotn_node` shapefiles.

-Drag shapefiles onto canvas.
+Drag the shapefiles onto the QGIS canvas.

 ![Check layers](/images/1_qgisdesktop_layers.jpg)